 From Warner to MSO, A Palace Fit for Movies and Orchestra

-The Milwaukee Symphony Orchestra (MSO) has moved into their new home, the former Warner Theatre, which has been renamed the Bradley Symphony Center.
-In-person tours and music have been scheduled as part of Doors Open Milwaukee on Sunday, September 26.
-A three-day grand opening will be held the weekend of October 1-3, 2021.
+In 2021, The Milwaukee Symphony Orchestra (MSO) moved into their new home, the former Warner Theatre, which has been renamed the Bradley Symphony Center.

 The Warner was one of eight movie theaters lining W. Wisconsin Ave. from the Milwaukee River to 6th St. Also lighting up the “Ave.” with vertical signs for a night at the movies were the Riverside, Majestic, Garden, Alhambra, Palace, Strand and Wisconsin theaters.
 They showed movies on a first run before moving to second and later runs in the “nabes.”

 The most striking of Milwaukee’s early cinemas was the Butterfly with its 27' wide wings hovering above the sidewalk.
 It was cavernous when it opened in 1911, but its 1,500-seating capacity was too small to compete with newer and larger palaces on the “Ave.” and was downgraded to showing movies on a second run during the Roaring Twenties.

 Warner Bros., flushed with money from its Vitaphone sound system, surged past First National and Universal to become Hollywood's third-largest movie studio behind MGM and Paramount.
 It acquired First National studio, Stanley and independent theaters, and eyed Milwaukee.